 Summer has gone by way too fast!
 Not much else to say about that, other than it always does.

-I’ve lived in Colorado for 12 years and never been to Telluride – I know right?!
+I’ve lived in Colorado for 12 years and never been to Telluride – I know!
 So Telluride was the destination.
 I mapped a route to get there through some other areas I’ve never been to and did some research to make sure the roads were bike-able and open.
-Everything turned out to be in great shape, just one little hiccup when I was 10 miles from Glenwood Springs and the Glenwood Canyon bike Trail was closed.
+Everything turned out to be in great shape, just one little hiccup when I was 10 miles from Glenwood Springs and the Glenwood Canyon bike trail was closed.
 The folks at CDOT made no detours either.
 Really?!
 Well considering you can’t ride on the interstate, I was SOL.
-Luckily I met a nice couple on the bike path that were also disappointed about the random, no detour, closure.
+Luckily I met a nice couple on the bike path that was also disappointed about the random, no detour, closure.
 They gave me a ride into Glenwood.

 Strava Links & Route: